Export Promotion Reimbursement

 - Domestic Trade Shows and Conferences

 Limited to the 2018 Trade Show Schedule of the U.S. Department of Commerce International Buyer Program and domestic trade shows found appropriate for export development.
-Special rulings apply.
+Domestic trade show criteria applies.
+Read about it here.

 - Shipping Expenses